aformatik/codchi/docs/content/4.contrib/internals.md

 - **Terminal integration:** <https://learn.microsoft.com/en-us/windows/terminal/json-fragment-extensions>
 - **GPU:** WSL provides access to the GPU installed on the host via dynamic libraries and executables.
 Since a code machine is a NixOS system some LD hacks are neccessary.
 - **Host Integration:** The default applications inside each code machine are configured such that files or webpages open in the default Windows browser

+[^1]: Currently there are some security concerns in the GitHub repo of VcXsrv which is why it isn't included in Codchi by default anymore.
+But, if installed manually, it can still be used by Codchi (see [config](../1.introduction/3.config.md)).

 ::alert{type="warning"}